LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Organization.rst

 implemented in the files ``arkode.h``, ``arkode_impl.h``,
 ``arkode_butcher.h``, ``arkode.c``, ``arkode_arkstep.c`` ,
 ``arkode_erkstep.c`` and ``arkode_butcher.c``, deal with the
-evaluation of integration stages, the nonlinear solver :math:`(\text{if}\; f_I(t,y)\ne 0)`, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
-ARKode currently supports modified Newton, inexact Newton, and accelerated fixed-point solvers for these implicit problems.
+evaluation of integration stages, the nonlinear solvers, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
+ARKode currently supports modified Newton, inexact Newton, and accelerated fixed-point solvers for these nonlinearly implicit problems.
 However, when using the Newton-based iterations, or when using a non-identity mass matrix :math:`M\ne I`, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
 Therefore, for any user problem invoking the Newton solvers, or any user problem with :math:`M\ne I`, one (or more) of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.

 .. _arkorg: